 • Try using your cell phone.

-• If your making us all listen to your party plans, how about an open invitation.
+• If you're making us all listen to your party plans, how about an open invitation?

 • Sticky mikes happen a lot, check yours if your not hearing anything.
 The easiest way is with another radio. (call for a radio check)